HCMID/EditorsRepoPublisher/README.md

 # EditorsRepoPublisher

-Generate publications of content of an EditorsRepo
+An unregistered Julia package to generate publications of content of an `EditingRepository` (from the `EditorsRepo` package).